jonaprieto/geb/README.md

 (ql:quickload :geb/documentation) ;; only necessary for the first time!
 (asdf:load-system :geb/documentation) ;; if you want to load it in the future
 ```

+## Formal Specification

+Geb's design is grounded in its specification composed entirely of category-theoretic universal constructions.
+This enables the portability of Geb-written code across different interpreters.
+Moreover, thanks to its relatively weak internal logic, Geb can function as a sub-language of nearly any other general-purpose programming language, broadening its compatibility reach.

+For more information on the formal specification of Geb, please visit the [Geb Specification](https://github.com/anoma/geb-spec) on GitHub.

+### Future Key Features

+We are currently developing and aiming to incorporate several key features into Geb, including:

+1. **Metaprogramming**: The capability for programs to generate or alter other programs during execution.

+2. **Effects**: The approach of separating side effects from the pure part of a program, simplifying code reasoning and testing.

+3. **Dependent Types**: A powerful feature where types can depend on values, enhancing the expressiveness of the type systems.

+4. **Programming Languages and Mathematical Logics as Built-in Types**: The unique ability to treat other languages and mathematical logics as intrinsic types.

+5. **Composition of Languages and Logics**: The amalgamation of languages and logics, with individual components defined as universal constructions.

+6. **Embeddable within Other Languages**: The ability for Geb to be embedded within other host languages, using its effects to call out of the embedded Geb code.

+7. **Alternative Syntaxes**: The existence of a precise specification for functions an interpreter must support, without imposing any constraint on the syntax an interpreter should provide.
+There will be a correct mechanical translation (an isomorphism) between any two valid syntaxes.

+8. **Category Theory as Internal and External Language**: Geb aims to leverage category theory as both its internal and external language, providing access to the broad domain of functions and theorems developed in category theory since its inception.